 After sustaining long-term damage, the liver develops cirrhosis, which is a hardening, or fibrosis.
 It can no longer function properly.

-The disease is more likely to develop in males, who make up 70 percent of people with PSC.
-Symptoms appear, on average, at the age of 40 in males and 45 in females.
+The disease is more likely to develop in males, who make up

 The liver produces bile, a greenish-brown fluid that is necessary for digestion.

 Liver cells excrete bile into tiny tubes within the liver called bile ducts.
 These tubes come together like the veins of a leaf.